 "Driving awareness without having an actual physical location in a trade area just proved to be more challenging than we expected, and actual staffing and operations in a small format again proved to be more challenging than we were expecting. … That's why you test things," McColgan said.

 That doesn't mean Modern Restaurant Concepts isn't looking to maximize diner interest in off-premise meal occasions, however.
-In the last few months, the company launched a virtual brand called Honest Pizza at its Modern Market restaurants.
+In the last few months, the company launched a virtual brand called Honest Pizza Co. at its Modern Market restaurants.

 "That test is in multiple locations and going very well, and we're currently evaluating expanding it to more restaurants," he said.